maxtoroq/maxtoroq.github.io/XCST/index.md

 ### #2.
 Optimized for content

-Whether it's generating web pages or sending XML to a remote API, using XCST means you don't need a two-language code -> template setup, or deal with `TextWriter` or similar APIs that make it hard to visualize what the output will finally look like.
+Whether it's generating web pages or sending XML to a remote API, using XCST means you don't need a two-language *code + template* setup, or deal with `TextWriter` or similar APIs that make it hard to visualize what the output will finally look like.

 For more information see the [documentation][1].